carlalennon/animeasy-tools/README.md

 ### Product browsing: Enable users to search, filter, and view products.

 - Users can see all products in Animeasy store in one place

 - Users can sort products by category, depending on which software they're looking for

 - Users can search for products by title or key word
-- Users can quickly add a product to their bag from the search results page

 - A product detail page is available for each product
 - The product detail page displays a product description, the software category and any user reviews
 - Users can add multiples of a product to their bag from the product detail page